Botmasher/open-source-pots/atom/notes.md

 - they've added Rust and other enhancements but what breaks when you upgrade?
 - might also help to work on the GitHub integration package (big help for support)

+## Key bindings
+Use the base keymap as a kind of (cheat sheet)[https://github.com/atom/atom/blob/master/keymaps/base.cson].

 ## Flight manual
 https://flight-manual.atom.io/

 ### 1. Getting Started

 #### Why Atom?
 - editor property matrix
 	- +convenient, -extensible: Sublime